BeboKhouja/ADB-GUI/README.md

 1. To get started download the jar that is included in this application.
 2. Download ADB from the official Android website: https://developer.android.com/studio/releases/platform-tools#downloads
 3. You are done!
 Use ADB GUI to have fun!

+## Features
+1. Buttons to execute ADB commands.
+2. Top bar.
+3. Can execute custom commands instead of using buttons.
+In top bar.